cllebrun/MockupBank/assets/mockupbank-api-doc.md

-# IBM API Connect APIs documentation
+# IBM Mockupbank APIs documentation
  This guide is your introduction to quickly get started leveraging **IBM Cloud** and the **Banking APIs** to create new solutions.
 This document describes the APIs available.